FlutterDevelopment:YourQuestionsAnswered

 Why should I choose Flutter over React Native?+

-Flutter compiles to native ARM code, delivering consistent 120fps performance across platforms.
-It uses a single rendering engine (Skia/Impeller) so your UI looks identical on iOS and Android — no platform-specific rendering bugs.
-Flutter's hot reload is faster, and its widget system gives more control over pixel-level design.
+Flutter compiles down to native ARM code, so performance stays smooth and consistent across both platforms.
+It draws everything through one rendering engine, which means your UI looks the same on iOS and Android instead of fighting platform-specific rendering quirks.
+Hot reload is quick, and the widget system hands you real pixel-level control over the design.

 How much does a Flutter app cost?+